banyekalaok/cee498report/manuscript.md

 1. **Introduction** - The current chapter which introduces the project scope and objective.
 2. **Exploratory Data Analysis** - This chapter details the EDA process, findings and key takeaways.
+3. **Data Preprocessing** - This chapter is about preprocessing the data which should be prior to model development.
-3. **Model Development** - This section describes the step-by-step methodology used to determine the best model to predict the load averages.
+4. **Model Development** - This section describes the step-by-step methodology used to determine the best model to predict the load averages.
-4. **Conclusions** - This section briefly highlights the key takeaways from the model development efforts and the report in general.
+5. **Conclusions** - This section briefly highlights the key takeaways from the model development efforts and the report in general.

 # Chapter 2.
 Exploratory Data Analysis